Skip to main content

 Big change starts with the right team.
 This milestone gives your work a strong foundation by helping you build trust, align your purpose, and clarify how you'll work together.
 When cross-sector teams skip this step, they often struggle with confusion, turf issues, or misaligned priorities later on.
 A strong start sets the stage for lasting collaboration and real progress.

-- A team plan that covers your shared mission, vision, and values, each person’s role and responsibilities, and how you’ll communicate and make decisions.
+Draft or refine your shared mission, vision, and values; clarify each member’s roles and responsibilities; and agree on how you’ll communicate and make decisions.

-- Results from the CollaborACTION Readiness Assessment and areas to improve.
+Complete the CollaborACTION Readiness Assessment and identify 2–3 priority areas for improvement.

-- A digital scorecard showing baseline data about your community using our COE Common Community Scorecard.
+Generate a customized digital scorecard of key community measures using our COE Common Community Scorecard.

 What This Milestone is About:

-Now that your team is formed, it’s time to take a deeper look at what’s happening in your community by taking a deeper look at what’s working, what’s not, and why.
+Now that your team is formed, it’s time to take a deeper look at what’s happening in your community by examining what’s working, what’s not, and why.
 You’ll gather data, listen to residents, and bring together different perspectives to create a shared picture of your current state.
-This milestone is about replacing assumptions with understanding so that your team is grounded in reality before setting goals or choosing strategies.
+This milestone is about replacing assumptions with understanding, ensuring early goals are informed by the systems, stories, and lived experiences shaping your community today.

 Why This Milestone Matters:

-Understanding your community’s current state—through both data and lived experience—helps your team make better decisions together.
+Understanding your community’s current state—through both data and lived experience—helps your team make better decisions collectively.
 This milestone ensures you’re not working from assumptions or jumping into quick fixes.
-It builds a shared view of where your community is now, what’s working, what isn’t, and why that matters, especially for those who’ve been left out in the past.
+It builds a shared view of where your community is now, what’s working, what isn’t, and why that matters, especially for those who’ve historically been left out of the conversation.
+It’s time to celebrate your new community understanding.

 What This Milestone is About: